vsavkin/dci-in-ruby.github.com/index.md

 * [Clean Ruby](http://clean-ruby.com/)

-<a href="resources.html">The list of talks, books, papers, and blog posts about DCI.</a>
+<a href="resources.html">More talks, books, papers, and blog posts on DCI.</a>

 ## Purpose

 The purpose of this project is to show a typical DCI application.
 There are many ways to implement any design pattern, and DCI is not an exception.
-Therefore, the application isn't meant to show the way to use DCI, but just to illustrate one of many possible approaches.
+Hence, the application isn't meant to show the way to use DCI, but just to illustrate one of many possible approaches.

 ## Application